Monte-Amador/m1870263342/debug-v2.md

 #### Inconsistent Output

-Clicking the load more button again, we get the last 3 queried from the previous page load duplicated:
+However, clicking the load more button again, we get the last 3 queried posts from the previous page load duplicated:

 ```bash
 June 04 # duplicate from previous query